 The credit risk for measured at amortized cost is assessed as low.
 Therefore, the loss allowance is measured at an amount equal to 12-month expected credit losses.
-As the Group transacts with are financial institutions with good credit, no allowance for losses has been provided for the years ended 31 December 2023 and 2022.
+As the Company transacts with are financial institutions with good credit, no allowance for losses has been provided for the years ended 31 December 2023 and 2022.

-The Group measures the loss allowance of its contract assets, trade receivables (including note receivables and trade receivables) and other receivables at an amount equal to lifetime expected credit losses.
-The assessment of the Group's loss allowance as of 31 December 2023 and 2022 is as follow:
+The Company measures the loss allowance of its trade receivables (including notes receivables and trade receivables) at an amount equal to lifetime expected credit losses.
+The assessment of the Company's loss allowance as at 31 December 2023 and 2022 is as follow: